 Cash capex was EUR 1.4 billion lower than in the prior year, due mainly to the spectrum auction in June 2015.
 Excluding spectrum investment, cash capex was up EUR 0.1 billion year-on-year.

 We again made significant investments in the broadband and fiber-optic roll-out, our IP transformation, and our mobile infrastructure as part of our integrated network strategy.

-UNITED STATES CUSTOMER DEVELOPMENT
+CUSTOMER DEVELOPMENT

-Branded postpaid customers
+■ Branded postpaid customers ■ Branded prepay customers